Frequently Asked Questions

 Caitlin has been raising goats and making cheese since 1979; Brad married into it in 1988, and without him, the farm wouldn’t function.
 After making cheese for many years on a home scale, we received state licensing in 1994, and have continued to expand our commercial cheesemaking operation, producing about 6000 pounds of cheese last year.
 Our daughter Fiona is a Capricorn (what else?) and is a great help around the farm and at Farmers’ Market.
 In recent years over 100 kids were born, welcoming spring with their antics and boundless energy.
 Our Great Pyrenees guardian dogs Seamus and Shiitake guard the goats and keep them safe from roaming predators.
 Our helping circle around the farm includes Cait’s sister Megan Owen, who manages soap production and marketing, and in recent years, apprentices who help with cheese production and farmers markets.

-We are actively offering three full-time cheesemaking apprenticeships.This is a serious full-season, full-time position, and only the serious need apply.
+We are actively offering two full-time cheesemaking apprenticeships.This is a serious full-season, full-time position, and only the serious need apply.
 Please check the MOFGA website for a farm description, then email for more details.
 No phone calls, please.